CANguru-System/95-Library/README.md

 # 95-Library
- Library for CAN communication between CANguru-Bridge and Marklin Gleisbox
+ Library for the CAN communication between CANguru-Bridge and Maerklin Gleisbox